danny-fla/Project-Portfilio-2/README.md

     - Confirmed that the quiz generates a question at the beginning of the quiz and when the user moves onto the next question.
     - Confirmed that the option button turns green if corect and red if incorrect.
-    - Confirmed that the timer will begion its countdown at the beginning of the quiz and will restart when the user moves on to the next question.
+    - Confirmed that the timer will begin its countdown at the beginning of the quiz and will restart when the user moves on to the next question.
     - Confirmed that the timer will stop it countdown at zero and disable the option buttons.
     - Confirmed that the question counter will incremement by one for each question asked.